 Summary and prices

 With so many parts shared with the Fiesta, service and perishable parts are cheap.
-Brand name tyres for the standard 15-inch tyres should only cost £60-£80 per corner, while a set of front brake disks and pads cost less than £40.
+Brand name tyres for the standard 15-inch tyres should only cost £60-£80 per corner, while a set of front brake discs and pads cost less than £40.
+If maintained, the Puma is actually pretty reliable, and you should only have to worry about big costs if you do need to undertake bodywork repairs.